honeygupta/CompressionHEP/README.md

 | LeakyReLU, BN | 0.004853 | -0.001126  | 0.008089   | -0.02475   | 0.0005750           |
 | ELU, BN       | 0.005528 | -0.0007568 | -0.003144  | -0.0002156 | 0.0005754           |

-* LeakyReLU model has moderate performance.
+* LeakyReLU model has moderate performance (based on the variance of relative error and MSE on the test-set).
 * Tanh and ELU have comparable performance.
-Both of them seem to be better for a set of variables, but tanh has error in order of 1e-2 for m, which can be considered as high comparatively.
+Tanh has lower variance and mean for the relative error but ELU has lower MSE.
-Hence ELU model can be said to be the best among these in terms of *mean relative reconstruction error*.
+Hence ELU  model can be said to be the better among by considering both the relative error and MSE, since there is not much difference between ReLU and ELU’s MSE for the test-set.

 #### Execution time and memory allocation comparison
 | Model         | Model initialization time (s) | Model load time (s) | Encoding time (s) | Decoding time (s) | Encoding memory alloc (MB) | Decoding memory alloc (MB) |